stackbit-projects/violet-oak-c7f2d/src/pages/index.md

     section_id: hero_section
     background_image: images/download__4_.jpg
     background_image_opacity: 65
-    content: >-
+    content: >
-      # Real, beautiful plants right to your door
+      # **The best head shop on Earth.**

-      Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.
+      Shop online today, or come in to our shop so we can get to know each other.
     actions:
       - title: See all items
         url: /store